cheatoskar/randomizer-anywhere-100--tmx/IDEAS.md

   live checkpoint progress, top finishers.
 - **Clean shutdown** on `SIGTERM`/`systemctl stop` - no orphaned dedicated server process, no core dump.
-  - **Excluding Unlimiter maps** Otherwise the server will be unaccessible for Vanilla Players.
+  - **Excluding Unlimiter maps** Otherwise the server will be unaccessible for Vanilla Players if an unlimiter map loads.

 ## Ideas I didn't build (yet)

 Roughly in the order we'd prioritize them if we kept going:

+0. BINGO-Mode with unbeaten maps/ATs (idea by exix77)
 1. **Session Tracking** - For time in a session, time till session ends etc.
 2. **Rate limiting on `/imp`/`/hard`** - currently unlimited per player, could be griefed against good maps.
 3. **TMX outage fallback** - if tm-exchange.com is down, fall back to a small locally cached pool of last-known-good maps instead of hard-failing the fetch.